Andrewmazyar/small-mail/README.md

 * /users-details/$ you pass to own page user and can include use Api for your app
     * for use role APICALL you should logout and again login
 * / - you see all message and you can search messages by phrase
-* /mail - you can write any message to someone
+* /mail - you can write any message to someone if you have role APICALL
-* /detail/$ - you can see all details about letter from or to whom this letter
+* /detail/$ - you can see all details about letter from or to whom this letter if you have this message
 * /users - you can see all valid users in this app

 ## 4. Author